What do I do in the case of an emergency and your clinic isn’t open?

 Do you offer any payment plans?

-Unfortunately, we do not offer any payment plans at this time.
 We request that you pay for services provided at the time of your pet’s visit.
 If you have any questions about our payment policy, please feel free to ask.
+We do accept Care Credit!

 We recommend that you include the cost of veterinary care in your annual expenses.
 However, we understand that this sometimes isn’t possible.
 If you contact us ahead of time, we can help you determine ways to keep costs down and stay within your budget.
 For instance, some preventive veterinary care can be spread out over several visits.
 Your veterinarian will work with you to come up with a cost-effective plan to keep your pet current on vaccinations and other necessary services.